sftSalman/Deploying-_custom_object_detection_Yolov5_RESTAPI_Deployment/README.md

 </br> mAP_0.5 : .99
 </br> mAP_0.5:0.95 .76

 - But the overall results show  that the model is overfitting , meaning that it is performing well on the training data but may not generalize well to new data.
+As ephocs number is increasing , we can see that the model performence in training data is increasing but no improvment in testing data .
+- Here is the result
 ![results](https://user-images.githubusercontent.com/33355278/232404960-525fb434-1303-4d27-af17-d8cd99f93b73.png)